verana-labs/verifiable-trust-vpr-spec/spec.md

 The **Update Exchange Rate** method allows an operator authorized by network governance (via an `ExchangeRateAuthorization`) to push a fresh `rate` for a given `ExchangeRate` entry.

 - Only the `operator` designated in an `ExchangeRateAuthorization` matching the target `ExchangeRate` CAN execute this method.
+- `rate` MUST be the time-weighted average of the operator's source price over `GlobalVariables.twap_window`.

 ##### [MOD-XR-MSG-2-1] Update Exchange Rate method parameters